neondatabase/website/content/docs/guides/partner-billing.md

 Key details:
 * The `period_id` key and `previous_period_id` are unique values used to identify and connect periods across the time range.
-* The `period_start` and `period_end` keys show the dates for that particular billing period.A `null` value indicates that the object is for the current billing period.
+* The `period_start` and `period_end` keys show the dates for that particular billing period.
+A `null` value indicates that the object is for the current billing period.
 * The `cursor` object under `pagination` shows the last project Id in the response.

 ## Resetting a project after suspend